• Home

 Refocused Mission:

 The fund's social impact mission was narrowed to focus on helping to reduce [ crime rates and the incarceration of Black people ] in America through economic empowerment (i.e. building wealth and creating jobs).
+For over two decades, Black people have represented more than a [ third of the U.S. prison population ] despite making up only 14% of the general population.

 In 2021, Black people (57%) and Hispanic people (30%) made up almost 90% of New York City’s over 16,000 jail admissions despite only comprising 52% of the overall population of New York City.

 We believe that providing economic opportunities (by building wealth and creating jobs) is one of the most effective ways to reduce [ crime rates and incarceration of Black people ].
+Investment Focus:

 The Urban Real Estate Fund, LLC (Fund I) and the Urban Real Estate Fund II, LLC (Fund II) [ exclusively invest ] with Black real estate entrepreneurs operating in Black communities across the Northeastern United States: Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, and Washington, D.C.